 Books and Comics

 Polish off a happy holiday with a bedtime story featuring furry friends.
 In the PETA Catalog, try A Chicken’s Life or V is for Vegan.
 Or check out Ruby Roth’s That’s Why We Don’t Eat Animals: A Book About Vegans.

 A slew of candies are what we at PETA call “accidentally vegan.”
 They don’t necessarily set out to be cruelty-free, but we’re happy that they are.
 “Accidentally vegan” candies include Airheads, Dots, Dum-Dums, Fireballs, Hubba Bubba bubblegum, Jolly Ranchers (lollipops and hard candy), Lemonheads, Mike and Ikes, Runts, Smarties (U.S. brand), Sour Patch Kids, Swedish Fish, Sweet Tarts, Twizzlers, and Zots.
 Fill plastic eggs with your kids’ favorite candy for a colorful, conscientious treat.

 Early Christians wore white robes all through Easter week following their baptism as a symbol of their new lives.
 Put a modern day twist on an old-school tradition with animal-friendly clothing.
-Surprise your kids with a cool shirt, with slogans like “Love Me, Don’t Wear Me,” “Fake Is Better—I’m No Sweater,” or “Pigs Are Friends, Not Food.”
+Surprise your kids with a cool shirt, with slogans like “Love Me, Don’t Wear Me,” “I’m a Veggiesaurus,” or “Pigs Are Friends, Not Food.”
 For babies or toddlers, try a crew-neck shirt that sticks up for animals with a friendly phrase like “Be an Animal Friend—Don’t Go to a Circus.”

 Vegetarian/Vegan Starter Kit